leodo9x/github-trending/README.md

 ## Installation

-This project uses Poetry for dependency management.
-Make sure you have Python 3.13 or higher installed.
+This project uses Python 3.13 or higher.
+Make sure you have Python installed.

 1. Clone the repository:
 ```bash